MrFennicus/reaktor-assignment/README.md

 ## Usage
 ### Backend
-Run `deno run --allow-all .\app.js` in `/backend` to start the server.
+Run `deno run --allow-all .\app.js` in `/backend` to start the server on ws://localhost:8080.
 ### Frontend
 Run `npm run` in `/frontend` to start a Node development server to host the frontend on http://localhost:3000.
 Uses the backend on Heroku by default.
+#### TODO:
-TODO: add support to change the backend server from a config file or with a command line argument.
+add support to change the backend server from a config file or with a command line argument.

 ## Dependencies
 ### Backend